Military history of Italy: Aftermath of World War II

-Defeat in World War II led to the loss of the entire Italian Colonial Empire (including colonies that had not been conquered by the Fascist government (such as Libya)) among other territorial losses as stipulated in the Treaty of Peace with Italy, 1947.
+The aftermath of World War II left Italy angry with the monarchy for its endorsement of the Fascist regime.
+These frustrations contributed to a revival of Italian republicanism.
+Italy became a republic after the 1946 Italian institutional referendum Defeat in World War II led to the loss of the entire Italian Colonial Empire (including colonies that had not been conquered by the Fascist government) among other areas next to the Adriatic Sea as stipulated in the Treaty of Paris (1947), resulting in the Istrian-Dalmatian exodus, which involved the emigration of around 350,000 Istrian Italians and Dalmatian Italians.
+After World War II, Italian irredentism disappeared along with the defeated Fascists and the Monarchy of the House of Savoy.
+After the Treaty of Paris (1947) and the Treaty of Osimo (1975), all territorial claims were abandoned by the Italian Republic (see Foreign relations of Italy).
+The Italian irredentist movement thus vanished from Italian politics.

 Post World War II

-Post-war Italy adopted a republican constitution and became one of the founding members of the Western Bloc military alliance NATO (North Atlantic Treaty Organization) that was formed 4 April 1949 and remains a member as of 2019.
+Post-war Italy adopted a Republican Constitution written by a Constituent Assembly formed by the representatives of all the anti-fascist forces that contributed to the defeat of Nazi and Fascist forces during the liberation of Italy, and became one of the founding members of the Western Bloc military alliance NATO (North Atlantic Treaty Organization) that was formed 4 April 1949.
+Italy, as defined by Article 11 of the Republican Constitution, repudiate war of aggression and promote and encourage international organisations aimed to achieve peace and justice among nations, even agreeing to limit sovereignty, on condition of equality with other countries, if necessary to achieve these goals.

 Multinational Force in Lebanon (1982–1984)

 In 1982 Italian forces were deployed to Lebanon (then racked by the Lebanese Civil War) together with American and French troops as the Multinational Force in Lebanon.
 The stated aim of the Multinational Force was to oversee the withdrawal of the PLO from Lebanon but the deployment lasted beyond that point.

 The Italian contingent of around 3,000 troops was led by then Brigadier General Angioni, that in the end was the most successful of the three deployed forces, raising the confidence of Italian leadership and people in the Armed Forces, recovering the low esteem in the public opinion caused by the defeat in World War II and paving the way to the subsequent increase in overseas missions for the Italian military.

 The Multinational Force was withdrawn following the deadly 1983 Beirut barracks bombing that simultaneously struck the French and American forces.
 The Italian contingent was not targeted in this attack.
 The Italian force was withdrawn on 20 February 1984 (the US followed on 26 February and the last French troops left on 31 March).
 Two Italian military personnel died while serving in the Multinational Force in Lebanon.